rhundal/rhundal/README.md

 - 👋 Hi, I’m Rajdeep H.
 - 👀 I’m interested in learning and improving my programming skills.
 I love art (painting), dogs, music and nature.
 I love when it rains, I love thunderstorms.
 - 🌱 I’m currently learning Spring Boot and MERN Stack.
-- 💞️ I’m looking to collaborate on various kinds of projects
+- 💞️ I’m looking to collaborate on various kinds of projects.
 - 📫 How to reach me - email me at hundalnicky@gmail.com and I will get back to you !!

 <!---